demuth/dune-remote/_episodes/01-introduction.md

 Here we try to cover each of the necessary steps for Mac, Linux, and Windows users.

+Assumed is that you have completed the computing access request found at https://get-connected.fnal.gov/users-affiliates-access/

 "How to connect to the DUNE high performance computing grid to get started on my analysis work?"